 Research Essentials is designed to improve research efficiency, increase research outputs, drive innovative research and minimise research risk.
 All those involved in research understand that researchers and members of the research management, review and governance workforce need life-long continuing education to maintain and extend their skills and to ensure that they are able to respond to rapid innovation in their field.
 This model is designed to meet the diverse needs of all members of the research workforce.

 Research Essentials has been designed to cater to the needs of Australia's diverse research workforce, across disciplines and settings.
 If you are a Researcher or Investigator, Research Coordinator or Nurse, Research Manager or Assistant working in Industry or the Academic sector, this course has something to offer you.

 Bellberry Limited have generously supported a limited number of individual $1000 scholarships across the Research Essentials training model, in celebration of International Clinical Trials Day 2017 .
-Applications are now open and will close on 20 May with successful applicants notifed in the week of Monday 22 May You can find out more or submit an application here.
+Applications are now closed and successful applicants have been notified.
+You can find out more or submit an application here.

 How long does the training take to complete?

 This will depend on your choices.
 Each module takes between 1- 2 hours to complete and each elective between 2 to 3 hours to complete.
 You can choose to do one single module or elective or a combination of electives and modules.
 There are numerous options and variations available to you .
 Our unique enrolment process can also help by designing the best course for you, depending on your background, experience and needs.
 Design your own adventure or let us do it for you!